 In the stitching department, the upper parts are assembled, the lining attached, and the foam for collars and tongues are inserted.

 The upper is completely assembled with the reinforcing parts added and heat molded into shape.
 Toe caps and heel counters are formed and ready for the final assembly operations.

 With the stitching complete, the upper is ready to be bonded to the outsole.
 Before the outsole can be attached, the upper must be “lasted.”
 Lasting is the operation that gives the shoe its’ final shape.
 The plastic, metal, or wood foot form (the “last”) is inserted into the upper.
 The upper is pulled tight, this sets the shape.

 With the upper tight to the last, the outsole unit can be permanently cemented to the upper.
 During this process, the shoe travels inside a heat tunnel to dry the glue before the final bonding process.
 The last steps are QC and packing.

 The process of making shoes is covered in great detail in the book How Shoes are Made.
-Inside How shoes are made you will find chapters on cold cement and vulcanized shoemaking processes, stitching and outsole fabrication.
+Inside How Shoes are Made you will find chapters on the cold cement process, vulcanized shoemaking processes, stitching, and outsole fabrication.